 Orthodontic problems such as crooked or misaligned teeth (also known as a malocclusion) are more than cosmetic issues.
 If left untreated, they can even lead to more serious problems down the road.
-At Hillfield Pediatric & Family Dentistry, we’re proud to offer comprehensive orthodontic services to patients of all ages.
+At Hillfield Pediatric & Family Dentistry, we’re proud to offer dentistry for children and braces for any ages.
 Contact us today to schedule your first appointment and learn more!

 When Should My Child Get Braces?